 Onsite observations show the facility utilizes the screening ratings to assess all areas required by this standard.
-All programming offered in the facility is facilitated by staff and there is not any chance of issues based on what the residents are being screened for.
 The majority of the residents work offsite and, those who are assigned jobs at the facility, are not assigned to any position that may put them in the position to be abused or an abuser.